 - Offer discounted bundles

-When offering free shipping on certain sized orders, make sure you look at your historic data and set the baseline value well above your normal average cart value (e.g. if your normal average cart value is $40, give free shipping for orders over $75).
+- Give free shipping for orders over a certain value — just be sure to set the minimum order well above your normal average cart value (e.g. if your average cart value is $40, give free shipping for orders over $75).

 You can also stick to the traditional promotions (discount codes, product category sales, etc.) if that’s more your speed.
 Just make sure you’re not being outdone by your competitors, as customers will be looking for deals over the holidays.